USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 The mech.def file lists all of CMAQ's chemical reactions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/mech_${mechanism}.def.
 - All reactions must begin with a name in < > brackets.
 - All reactions must end with # followed by a reaction rate constant with units of cm<sup>3</sup>/(molecules s)
-- All reactions regenerate the oxidant.
+- In this tutorial, all reactions regenerate the oxidant.

-To add an Odum 2-product model, react a gas-phase precursor (TPROD) with OH to form two semivolatile gas-phase species (SVTPROD1,2) with alpha values of 0.15 and 0.8 and a rate constant of 4.5 x 10^<sup>-11</sup> cm<sup>3</sup>/(molecules s):
+In this example, we add an Odum 2-product model by reacting a gas-phase precursor (TPROD) with OH to form two semivolatile gas-phase species (SVTPROD1,2) with alpha values of 0.15 and 0.8 and a rate constant of 4.5 x 10^<sup>-11</sup> cm<sup>3</sup>/(molecules s):
 ```
 <TWOPROD> TPROD + OH = OH + 0.15 * SVTPROD1 + 0.80 * SVTPROD2 #4.50E-11;
 ```